wsurles/shiny_workshop/app_top_language/README.md

 # [Advanced]
 ## Step 5: Annotate your plot

-Lets add some information to help us visualize our plot.
+Lets add some information to our plot to help us understand our data.
 ```s
 output$main_plot <- renderPlot({